Krzysztof Gonciarz

-Krzysztof Jan Gonciarz (born 19 June 1985) is an internet creator, filmmaker, and YouTuber, responsible of the channels Zapytaj Beczkę, Krzysztof Gonciarz, and TheUwagaPies on YouTube.
+Krzysztof Jan Gonciarz (born 19 June 1985) is an internet creator, filmmaker, journalist, and YouTuber, responsible of the channels Zapytaj Beczkę, Krzysztof Gonciarz, and TheUwagaPies on YouTube.
 He is the owner and creator of Japanese-based filmmaking company Tofu Media.
-He formerly worked as the journalist for Gry-Online.
+He formerly worked as a journalist for Gry-Online.

 History

 Early life

 Krzysztof Gonciarz was born on 19 June 1985, in the city of Kraków, Poland.
-He graduated the Jan III Sobieski High School in Kraków, and later the Jagiellonian University at the cultural studies course of the Faculty of Philosofy.
+He graduated from the Jagiellonian University in Kraków, with a degree in the cultural studies.

 Career

 From 2008 to 2012, he was a journalist for the Gry-Online internet website about the video games.
 In 2012, he voiced the character of Stuart Zurgo in the Polish-language dubbing of the video game Ratchet & Clank: Full Frontal Assault.

 On 29 April 2011, Gonciarz had created his first channel on YouTube service, originally titled Wybuchające Beczki (translation from Polish: exploding barrels), and later renamed to Krzysztof Gonciarz.
-On 30 November 2011, he had created his second channel, originally titled TheBeeczka, where he begun exclusively posting comedy videos.
+On 30 November 2011, he had created his second channel, originally titled TheBeeczka, where he began exclusively posting comedy videos.
 His first channel became host to his other videos, which includes vlogs, reviews, travel videos, and sponsored projects.
 In 2016, TheBeeczka was renamed to Zapytaj Beczkę (translation from Polish: ask the barrel).

 In 2014, he moved to Tokyo, Japan, to the district of Shibuya, where he established his film production company, Tofu Media.
 In 2018, the company had opened its branch in Poland.

-In 2014, he had started his third YouTube channel, titled TheUwagaPies, on which, together with Katarzyna Męcińska, he begun posting English-language vlogs.
+In 2014, he had started his third YouTube channel, titled TheUwagaPies, on which, together with Katarzyna Męcińska, he began posting English-language vlogs.

 In 2016, in the partnership with semiconductor chip manufacturer Intel, he had created series of videos promoting the company's products.
 The series consisted of four videos filmed in different places across Asia.
 It included: More than one life filmed in Hong Kong, If You Were Born Japanese filmed in Tokyo, 48 hours in Seoul filmed in Seoul, South Korea, and Step One filmed in Taiwan.